 Recently redesigned by internationally renowned architect Frank Gehry, the Art Gallery of Ontario is one of North America’s most celebrated art museums.
-With updated and enhanced exhibitions made possible through donations by the late Ken Thomson, the AGO offers something for everyone to enjoy.
-Experience over 4,000 pieces displayed throughout 100 galleries.
+With updated and enhanced exhibitions made possible through donations by the late Ken Thomson experience over 4,000 pieces displayed throughout 100 galleries.

 An excursion to this internationally renowned museum offers exploration and insight into world cultures, natural history and conservation.
 In addition to current galleries and exhibits the ROM is nearing completion of a major capital project sure to further engage and entice tourists with its unique vision of humanity and nature’s irrevocable intertwining.

-Yonge-Dundas Square offers plenty of shopping options as well as outdoors concerts and festivals.
-The Square is a special event venue and urban plaza that attracts community-based and commercial special events.
+Yonge-Dundas Square commbines shopping with a metropolitan flair, not to mention outdoors concerts and festivals.
+The square is a special event venue and urban plaza that attracts community-based and commercial special events.

-Take a ferry to the car-free island oasis that offers an amusement park, a haunted lighthouse, stunning trails and beaches for the whole family to enjoy.
+Take a ferry to the car-free island oasis that offers an amusement park, a haunted lighthouse, stunning trails and beaches for an afternoon of sightseeing and thrills.

-Toronto offers great outdoor activities to enjoy the summer in style
+Toronto offers great outdoor activities to enjoy the seasons in style.

-The inviting Lake Ontario beachfront features acres of soft sand, shady parks that are ideal for a picnic, bike and rollerblade paths and a 3-km boardwalk
+The inviting Lake Ontario beachfront features acres of soft sand, shady parks that are ideal for a picnic, bike ride or stroll along the 3-km boardwalk.

 This castle was built for love and every detail shows the extent to which Sir Henry Pellat loved his dear wife.
 Turrets, secret passages, underground tunnels, and a phenomenal collection of books and furnishings make this a must-see.